-We welcome enquiries from PhD-qualified researchers from all countries outside the UK wishing to apply for a European Commission-funded Marie Sklodowska-Curie Individual Fellowship to come to work with us at Aston.
+We also welcome enquiries from PhD-qualified researchers from all countries outside the UK wishing to apply for a European Commission-funded Marie Sklodowska-Curie Individual Fellowship to come to work with us at Aston.
 Subject areas might include recombinant protein production in yeast, translational processes in recombinant protein production, bioprocessing and the regulation of aquaporin water channels.
 Please contact Roslyn Bill for further details.

 Membrane proteins play pivotal roles in all cellular functions.
 These include the transport of nutrients, the export of toxins and cell-cell interactions.
 They are also ubiquitous: ~30% of all proteins in all cells are membrane proteins.
 Consequently they are already key drug targets, with the majority of prescription pharmaceuticals on the market being targeted to this class of protein.
 Unfortunately, however, they are neither naturally abundant nor stable, which means that in the vast majority of cases extracting them from natural sources is not a viable option in order to study their structures, functions and biochemistry.